EOX-A/libcoverage.js/README.rst

 Integrations
 ------------

-Currently there is only one integration, namely for MVC framework `Backbone
+Currently there is only one integration, namely for the MVC framework `Backbone
 <http://documentcloud.github.com/backbone/>`_.
 The integration provides the
 models ``Service`` and ``Coverage`` and the collection ``CoverageSet``.
 If the EO-WCS extension for libcoverage.js is also available, then the EOCoverageSet